INTRODUCTION TO JRPGS

 Next thing, the mechanics.
 It’s almost impossible for any veteran gamer not to know how to play a JRPG, since these games are very similar to each other.
 Apart from the regular RPG elements, such as a levelling system, item collecting and quests, almost every JRPG features a world map, battle map and a turn-based combat mode.
 Because of the simple mechanics, you don’t have to worry that your players won’t know how to play your game.

 You don’t need a team of experts to create a JRPG.
 After all, Final Fantasy was designed nearly by one person.
 Of course, the more people, the sooner you will get your project going and also its quality will be much better.
 However, if you accept certain setbacks in regards to the mechanics, scope of the world and gameplay as a whole, you will be perfectly fine to craft yourself a JRPG using a simple engine, such as RPG Maker.

 And last but not least, once you will have your project ready and if you realize that it has a potential of earning some money, you might want to put it on one of the game platforms, such as Steam and GOG.
 And if you think that’s a good idea, you can also think about releasing your game on Android and iOS.

 A LIST OF SOME OF THE BEST JRPGS OF ALL TIME

 And here’s a promised list of some of the best and most memorable JRPGs of all time.
-Let’s take a look at some of the most innovative and creative products that have been released on a number of available platforms, and learn of the reasons of their tremendous popularity!
+Let’s take a look at some of the most innovative and creative products that have been released on a number of available platforms, and learn of the reasons for their tremendous popularity (beyond having awesome video game marketing strategies)!